michalzajda/AEXs/AEXS/aex_draft_off_chain_state.md

 Root of the tree should be added to custom `data` field.

-Root mismatch may indicate lack of data due to chain fork or excess of data in case of `dest` collision.
+Root mismatch may indicate lack of data due to chain fork or excess of data in case of `tag` collision.

 ### JSON payload schema